 Manually creating a new Java EE Maven project can be quite cumbersome.
-Creating all required folders and files for a simple JAX-RS endpoint with a database access was quite error-prone in the past for me.
+Creating all required folders and files for a simple JAX-RS endpoint with database access was quite error-prone in the past for me.
 I constantly mixed up

 META-INF with its files and was tired of manually creating the project structure.
 The bootstrapping of a Spring Boot application on the other side is rather simple with the Spring Initializer.
 I wanted to have a similar bootstrapping experience with Java EE and so I created a custom Maven Archetype for bootstrap a Java EE 8 and Microprofile 2.0 application in seconds.
-In this blog post you will learn how to use this archetype for your own projects.
+In this blog post, you will learn how to use this archetype for your own projects.

 Using this Maven archetype you’ll get a fresh project with the following configurations: